Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: An intuitive overview of GSA

 where $y_{1:T}$ denotes the recorded observations.
-This can be seen as a Gaussian approximation around the mode of the posterior motivated by the Bernstein-von Mises theorem, which states that the posterior concentrates to a Gaussian distribution centred at the true parameters with the inverse expected information matrix as its covariance as $T \nearrow \infty$.
+This can be seen as a Gaussian approximation around the mode of the posterior motivated by the Bernstein-von Mises theorem, which states that the posterior concentrates to a Gaussian distribution centred at the true parameters with the inverse expected information matrix as its covariance when $T \rightarrow \infty$.
 Note that, even if this is an asymptotic results it can provide reasonable approximations using a finite number of samples as discussed by \citet{PanovSpokoiny2015}.

 We encounter two main problems when constructing the Laplace approximation: (i) the optimisation problem in \eqref{eq:MAPestimationProblem} is difficult to solve efficiently and (ii) $\mathcal{J}(\widehat{\theta}_{\text{MAP}} )$ is typically difficult to estimate with good accuracy.
 The first problem is due to the high variance in and computational cost of the posterior estimates.
 An example of this problem is presented in the left part of Figure~\ref{fig:likelihoodestimator}.
-Here, we present the log-posterior estimates obtained by SMC-ABC over a grid of $\mu$ in \eqref{eq:aSVmodel4parameters}.
-The high variance typically results in a slow convergence of parameter inference algorithms such as SPSA and PMH.
+Here, we present the log-posterior estimates obtained by \textsc{smc}-\textsc{abc} over a grid of $\mu$ in \eqref{eq:aSVmodel4parameters}.
+The high variance typically results in a slow convergence of parameter inference algorithms such as \textsc{spsa} and \textsc{pmh}.
 It is also difficult to speed up the convergence by using gradient information as this requires running computationally expensive particle smoothing algorithms.

 Instead, we propose to circumvent these problems by optimising a smooth surrogate function that mimics the log-posterior distribution similar to \cite{Wood2010}.
 We can then obtain a Laplace approximation using standard optimisation methods as the surrogate function is smooth and cheap to evaluate.

-The surrogate function is obtained by GPO algorithm, which is a specific instance of Bayesian optimisation \citep{BrochuCoraDeFreitas2010}.
-The surrogate function sequentially is updated using samples from the log-posterior.
-In this paper, we make use of the predictive distribution of a Gaussian process (GP) as the surrogate function.
-Hence, we can encode certain prior knowledge regarding the log-posterior into the GP prior, which reduces the number of samples required to explore the log-posterior.
+The surrogate function is obtained by \textsc{gpo} algorithm, which is a specific instance of Bayesian optimisation \citep{BrochuCoraDeFreitas2010}.
+The surrogate function is sequentially updated using samples from the log-posterior.
+In this paper, we make use of the predictive distribution of a Gaussian process (\textsc{gp}) as the surrogate function.
+Hence, we can encode certain prior knowledge regarding the smoothness of the log-posterior into the \textsc{gp} prior, which reduces the number of samples required to explore the log-posterior.